dreamportdev/Osdev-Notes/06_IPC/03_Message_Passing.md

 - Process 1 wants to receive incoming messages on an endpoint, so it calls a function telling the kernel it's ready.
 This function will only return once a flag has been set on the endpoint that a message is ready, and otherwise blocks the thread.
 We'll call this function `ipc_receive()`.
 - Some time later process 2 wants to send a message, so it allocates a buffer and writes some data there.
 - Process 2 now calls a function to tell the kernel it wants to send this buffer as a message to an endpoint.
 We'll call this function `ipc_send()`.
 - Inside `ipc_send()` the buffer is copied into kernel memory.
 In our example we'll use the heap for this memory.
-We can then set a flag on the endpoint telling it that has a message has been received.
+We can then set a flag on the endpoint telling it that a message has been received.
 - At this point `ipc_send()` can return, and process 2 can continue on as per normal.
 - The next time process 1 runs, `ipc_receive()` will see that the flag has been set, and copy the message from the kernel buffer into a buffer for the program.
 - The `ipc_receive()` function can also free the kernel buffer, before returning and letting process 1 continue as normal.